Chain Letters: Regional transmissions information

-1987–88
+1987–1988

-The first series originally aired on Monday to Friday mornings at 9:25am from 7 September to 9 October 1987, the series moved to Monday to Friday afternoons at 1:00pm from 4 January to 19 February 1988, with the exception of TVS and Channel who moved the series to 3:00pm (but not every day), then they dropped it in February before airing the remaining episodes over the summer.
+The first series originally aired Monday to Friday at 9:25am from 7 September to 9 October 1987.
+The series moved to Monday to Friday at 1:00pm from 4 January to 19 February 1988, with the exception of TVS and Channel, which moved the series to 3:00pm (but not every day), then dropped it in February before airing the remaining episodes over the summer.

-1988–89
+1988–1989

-The second series aired on Thursday evenings at 7:30pm.
+The second series aired on Thursdays at 7:30pm.
 A number of regions aired the series at either 12:30pm (Grampian and Granada) or 5:15pm (Central and Anglia).
-Scottish originally aired the series on Tuesday evenings at 7:30pm, then moved to Thursday late nights at 10:35pm from November to December 1988 and then finally moved to Sunday afternoons at 3:00pm in February 1989.
+Scottish originally aired the series on Tuesdays at 7:30pm, then moved to Thursdays at 10:35pm from November to December 1988 and then finally moved to Sundays at 3:00pm in February 1989.

-1989–90
+1989–1990

-The third series aired on Thursday evenings at 7:30pm, the last two episodes aired on Friday afternoons at 1:30pm.
-Scottish aired the series on Wednesday afternoons at 1:30pm from January to March 1990.
+The third series aired on Thursdays at 7:30pm; the last two episodes aired on Fridays at 1:30pm.
+Scottish aired the series on Wednesdays at 1:30pm from January to March 1990.

-1990 & 95
+1990 & 1995

-The fourth and fifth series aired on Monday to Friday mornings at 9:25am.
+The fourth and fifth series aired Monday to Friday at 9:25am.

 1996

-The sixth series aired on Monday to Friday afternoons, at different time depending upon the viewer's region, since this series was not networked, with the Granada and Border regions airing episodes after a few weeks at 5:10pm on certain days, which took until August to complete.
+The sixth series aired Monday to Friday, at different times depending upon the viewer's region, since this series was not networked, with the Granada and Border regions airing episodes after a few weeks at 5:10pm on certain days, which took until August to complete.

 1997

-The seventh series aired on Monday to Friday mornings at 9:25am.
+The seventh series aired Monday to Friday at 9:25am.